What the name Lactoferrin reveals

 From origin to function

 Lactoferrin is a protein from the transferrin family.
 It was originally called lactotransferrin.
-The name, with its components—lacteus (Latin) “milky” and ferrum (Latin) “iron” or transferre “transferred”—already provides an indication of important properties.
+The name, with its components – lacteus (Latin) “milky” and ferrum (Latin) “iron” or transferre “to transfer” – already provides an indication of important properties.

-Lactoferrin is important for iron balance and has a transport function.
-The densest concentration of lactoferrin is found in mammalian milk.
+Lactoferrin is important for iron metabolism and has a transport function.
+The densest concentration of lactoferrin is found in the milk of mammals.

 Structure and occurrence

-The protein consists of around 700 amino acids, which are arranged in a polypeptide chain.
-It is produced by the body, for example in the mammary or salivary glands, the immune cells and in the mucous membranes.
-Lactoferrin is not only found in the body fluids of mammals, but especially in colostrum.
+The protein consists of approximately 700 amino acids arranged in a polypeptide chain.
+It is produced by the body, for example, in the mammary or salivary glands, the immune cells and in the mucous membranes.
+Lactoferrin is not only found in the body fluids of mammals, but also in colostrum.

 junge Frau mit Rucksack in den Bergen